jyarali/docker-lemp/README.md

 ## how to use:

 1. first clone this repo
-2. go to project directory `cd lemp`
+2. go to project directory `cd docker-lemp`
 3. run command `docker-compose up -d` on your terminal
 4. enjoy